baptisteArno/typebot.io/packages/wordpress/trunk/README.txt

 3. Activate your Typebot with the "Typebot" admin button located in the sidebar

 == Changelog ==
+= 3.0.0 =
+* Complete rework of the plugin.
+You are now required to generate a code snippet on https://app.typebot.io

 = 2.1.9 =
 * Fix standard embed when window is already loaded